solnic/solnic/README.md

 ### :bulb: What I'm up to :bulb:

 These days I'm in dry-rb maintenance mode and also preparing for rom-rb 6.0 work that will be focused on everything that Hanami 2.0.0 can benefit from.
+I also started working on [sql-composer](https://github.com/sql-rb/sql-composer) lately.